simov/grant/README.md

 app.use(mount(grant))
 ```

-Alternatively you can use a `GET` request with the `/connect/:provider/:override?` route
+Alternatively you can use a `GET` request with the `/connect/:provider/:override?` route:

 ```js
 app.get('/connect_facebook', function (req, res) {